aditya13163/DiginqueTechLabs-Internship/README.md

-# DiginqueTechLabs-Internship by IIT ROORKEE
+# DiginqueTechLabs-Internship by IIT Roorkee